patilswapnilv/reactpress/README.md

 # REACT + WORDPRESS = REACTPRESS 💛

 Start a **SEO-friendly** decoupled Wordpress with React in minutes, without configuring boring stuff.
-Forget about babel, webpack configuration, url configuration, server Side rendering etc : this works out of the box by default.
-You can just fork and start.

 <img width="300" src="https://raw.githubusercontent.com/nyl-auster/reactpress/master/images/hipprogriffe.png" />

-Under the hood, Reactpress is using [Next.js](https://github.com/zeit/next.js/).
+Under the hood, Reactpress is using the awesome [Next.js](https://github.com/zeit/next.js/).

 ## Gettings started

 ### 1 - Make sure CORS are enabled on your Wordpress

-Reactpress is only the front-end for your application.
+Reactpress is only the **front-end** for your application.
 It's up to you to install Wordpress as you would usually do.
-Please not that REST Api is available only since Wordpress 4.7.
+Please note that REST Api v2 is automatically enabled since Wordpress 4.7.
+CORS are special headers to make sure server allows us to pull data from its API.
 You can add this to your wp-config.php to make sure CORS are enabled.

 ```php
 // allow CORS